elastic/kibana/src/plugins/data/public/public.api.md

     makeAgg: (agg: TAggConfig, state?: AggConfigSerialized) => TAggConfig;
 }

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "ACTION_GLOBAL_APPLY_FILTER"
+//
+// @public
+export interface ApplyGlobalFilterActionContext {
+    // Warning: (ae-forgotten-export) The symbol "IEmbeddable" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    embeddable?: IEmbeddable;
+    // (undocumented)
+    filters: Filter[];
+    // (undocumented)
+    timeFieldName?: string;
+}

 // Warning: (ae-forgotten-export) The symbol "DateFormat" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "baseFormattersPublic" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //